mehrwert/TYPO3-FAL-Quota/README.md

 # FAL Quota for TYPO3

-This extensions provides a virtual Quota for FAL using Signals/Slots if the underlying file system does not support or cannot provide one.
+This extension provides a virtual Quota for FAL using Signals/Slots if the underlying file system does not support or cannot provide one.
 A CLI command updates the quota usage periodically and sends notification mails to recipients defined per storage.